• Skip to primary navigation

 Ban

-• Cover with a cling wrap and ferment until it gets double in size.
+• Cover with a cling wrap then on top of that, put wet towel.
+Ferment until it gets double in size.
+About 30-50 minutes depending on your room temperature and seasons.

 Filling